organicaudio/useful-code-snippets2/docs/docker/docker-memory-aid.md

 - `docker volume create <volumeName>` create a new bridge volume
 - `docker cp <containerName>:<pathInConainer> <pathOnHost>`  copies data from the container to the host.
 Helpful if volume were not set up correct

+**If you pull a image with the latest tag it will first try to download it from docker hub and only if it is not there it will use a local variant.**
 ## Dockerfile

 [Docker file reference](https://docs.docker.com/engine/reference/builder/)